bvm810/paqm-python/README.md

 # paqm-python
-Implementation of PAQM in Python using pytorch for vectorized operations
+Implementation of PAQM in Python using pytorch for vectorized operations.
+Still a work in progress, documentation and packaging are coming soon.